-SEC.
-12. Notification and Recall. -

-(A) Notice To the Secretary of Adulteration or Misbranding - Any person (other than a household consumer or other individual who is the intended consumer of an article of food) that has a reasonable basis for believing that any article of food introduced into or in interstate commerce, or held for sale (whether or not the first sale) after shipment in interstate commerce, may be adulterated or misbranded or otherwise in violation of appropriate laws shall immediately notify the Secretary, in such manner and by such means as the Secretary may by regulation prescribe, of the identity and location of such article.
+SECTION 12.
+Notification and Recall.- (1) NOTICE TO SECRETARY OF ADULTERATION OR MISBRANDING-Any person (other than a household consumer or other individual who is the intended consumer of an article of food) that has a reasonable basis for believing that any article of food introduced into or in interstate commerce, or held for sale (whether or not the first sale) after shipment in interstate commerce, may be adulterated or misbranded, or otherwise be in violation of appropriate laws shall immediately notify the Secretary, in such manner and by such means as the Secretary may by regulation prescribe, of the identity and location of such article.